Submodular Order Functions and Assortment Optimization: Applications of Submodular Order Functions

-\textbf{Connection to submodular order maximization:} Consider a function $f$ that is $\pi$-submodular order.
+{ \textbf{Connection to submodular order maximization:} Consider a function $f$ that is $\pi$-submodular order.
 Given the salience of order $\pi$, many of our algorithms for optimizing $f$ are intentionally designed so that they parse elements in the order given by $\pi$.
-In fact, these algorithms can be efficiently implemented such that they parse the ground set exactly once and require very little memory (see Algorithm \ref{calg}, Algorithm \ref{bcalg}, and Algorithm \ref{malg}).
-Now, consider an instance of streaming submodular maximization.
+In fact, these algorithms can be efficiently implemented such that they parse the ground set exactly once and require very little memory.
+As a corollary, we recover the best known guarantees for streaming submodular maximization in the cardinality constraint case, as well as, constant factor approximation results for budget and matroid constraint. \begin{theorem} For constrained maximization of a monotone submodular function $f$, \begin{enumerate} [(i)] \item Algorithm \ref{calg} gives a $(1-\epsilon)\, 0.5$ approximation in the streaming setting. \item Algorithm \ref{bcalg} gives a $\frac{1}{3}-\epsilon$ approximation algorithm in the streaming setting. \item Algorithm \ref{modmalg} gives a $0.25$ approximation in the streaming setting. \end{enumerate} \end{theorem} We include the proof in Appendix \ref{sec:streamproof}.
+Note that Algorithm \ref{5balg}, which is $0.5-\epsilon$ approximate for budget constraint, requires working memory polynomial in $n$ and is not a streaming algorithm.
+The main idea behind Theorem \ref{stream} is straightforward.
 Recall that a submodular function satisfies the submodular order property on every permutation of the ground set.
-Therefore, an $\alpha$ algorithm for submodular order functions that parses the ground set only once (in submodular order) and requires low memory is, by default, an $\alpha$ approximation algorithm for streaming submodular maximization.
-Consequently, we recover the best known guarantees for streaming submodular maximization in the cardinality and matroid case as a corollary of our results.
-It is worth noting that Algorithm \ref{5balg}, which is $0.5-\epsilon$ approximate for budget constraint, requires working memory polynomial in $n$.

-While this connection is obvious in hindsight, it raises intriguing new questions.
+Therefore, an $\alpha$ approximate algorithm for submodular order functions that parses the ground set only once (in submodular order) and requires low memory is, by default, an $\alpha$ approximation algorithm for streaming submodular maximization.
+While the connection is obvious in hindsight, it raises intriguing new questions.
 For example, the upper bound of 0.5 for submodular order functions (Theorem \ref{impossible}) is a consequence of their milder structure.
 In contrast, the upper bound of $0.5$ for streaming maximization (\cite{feldman2020one}) arises out of restrictions on memory.
-From a purely structural viewpoint, submodularity permits a stronger $(1-1/e)$ guarantee. \emph{Is there a precise connection between less structure and memory limitations?}
+From a purely structural viewpoint, submodularity permits a stronger $(1-1/e)$ guarantee. \emph{Is there a precise connection between less structure and memory limitations?}}